OpenHEVC/openHEVC/README.md

 Where is the source code of openHEVC?
 --------
 * openHEVC is located at https://github.com/OpenHEVC/openHEVC.
-* openHEVC is under LGPL license
+* openHEVC is under LGPL2.1 license
+* reusing ffmpeg runtime for multithreading

 Where is the source code of GPAC?
 --------